-The right answers to tough interview questions can set you apart from a crowded field of system administrator...
+The right answers to tough system administrator interview questions can set you apart from a crowded field of job...

-System administrators provision, install, configure and maintain hardware and software within the enterprise data center.
-Many sys admins work with other IT professionals to improve and optimize infrastructure.
+System administrators provision, install, configure and maintain hardware and software in a data center.
+Many sysadmins work with other IT professionals to improve and optimize infrastructure.
 Success requires a breadth of technical knowledge coupled with solid hands-on capability.